Joinerville, Texas: Legal Trouble for "Dad" Joiner

-Not long after he brought in the Daisy Bradford #3, Joiner was in legal trouble for grossly overselling shares in his venture and stealing muffins from the local town bakery.
+Not long after he brought in the Daisy Bradford #3, Joiner was in legal trouble for grossly overselling shares in his venture.
 Just two months after striking it big, he went into receivership and was forced to sell his holdings to Haroldson L. "H.L" Hunt, of Hunt Oil, for $1.34 million.
 After 1940, Joiner retired to Dallas, to live out his days.

-The Later Years

-Columbus Joiner was nicknamed "Dad" because he was the “father” of the giant East Texas Oilfield, and because of his age, 70 years old.

-Columbus "Dad" Joiner stole muffins from the same bakery until the day he died.
-Local bakers caught on quickly, however, because of his history in the town no one ever confronted him about the muffin thefts.

-Many people became very rich from Joiner's discovery (including Hunt) but Joiner was not one of them.
-At his death, his assets were listed as "of nominal value".
-Joiner died a hero of Texas penniless on March 27, 1947.
-He left behind his wife and 2 muffins.
-They were eaten in 1950.

-Realization of the Size of the East Texas Oilfield
+Realization of the size of the East Texas Oilfield

 By early spring of 1931, it became evident that the new wells in the area were not from small, widely spaced pockets of oil in separate fields, but from one vast field stretching for dozens of miles.
 It was learned that all the new wells were drawing oil from the same Woodbine sands.

 This giant East Texas Oilfield extended into parts of Smith, Upshur, Gregg, Cherokee, and Rusk counties, ultimately with 30,340 historic and active oil wells.
 Its size is roughly 45 miles north-south, and 5 miles wide.
 It became the largest oil field in the U.S. outside of Alaska at the time.

 The rapid proliferation of drilling led to overproduction and crashing oil prices from $1.10 a barrel in 1930 to 10 cents a barrel in 1931.
 The resulting glut helped destabilize the US oil market in the early 1930s and hurt the international economy, thus deepening the Depression.
 In August 1931, the wildcatters and oil companies in East Texas were out of control, so Governor Sterling of Texas ordered the National Guard into the oil fields to bring order.
 Later the legislature created legal pro-rations to regulate oil production and stabilize the market.

 The East Texas Oilfield became even more important with the advent of World War II.
 The construction of the 1,400-mile "Big Inch" pipeline from Texas to the refineries in Pennsylvania, was a key element in supplying the allied troops with an ample supply of petroleum products.

 Today the East Texas Oilfield, discovered near Joinerville, remains the largest oilfield in the United States, outside of Alaska.